 - Representation of the scores of main traits on a 100-point scale

 The new system does not introduce any change in the list of single and main traits.
 Linear single traits are described, as hitherto, on a scale 1 to 9.
 To calculate the proposed marks, contributions from single traits are weighted according to their effect on length of productive life.
-The proposal shown for the feet and legs and udder complex may be amended by the assessor by +/- 3 points.
+The proposal shown for the conformation and udder complex may be amended by the assessor by +/- 3 points.
 So an expert eye is still sought for the ability to adapt the proposal to a specific animal.